 An online presence is a must.
 Have a good website and a relevant social media feed.
 Attend travel conferences both for idea generation and networking opportunities.

 Pitch liberally and write prolifically (but maintain quality).

 The biggest mistake I see inexperienced writers make is to organize their pieces chronologically and linearly.
 It’s boring.
 Break it up.
 Surprise not just with words but with structure.

 Another common mistake: using too many adjectives.
 Don’t say the view is “beautiful.”
 Describe its beauty.

-I’ll be looking for great yarns that go beyond the place into the realm of the universal.
+I look for great yarns that go beyond the place into the realm of the universal.
 In other words, tell me a story that's not just about you in one spot, but all of us, everywhere.

 Helen hones her writing skills as she travels through Albania and Montenegro as a winner of the 2017 Travel Writing Scholarship.